 Why It Matters

-In 1923, President Harding provided the U.S. Navy with an emergency oil supply by designating over 22 million acres of land in Alaska as the National Petroleum Reserve-Alaska.
-The National Petroleum Reserve is the nation’s largest block of public land.
-In fact, the name is slightly deceptive – much of the reserve is protected from oil and gas development because of its significant environmental value.
-In transferring management authority of the National Petroleum Reserve from the Navy to the Department of the Interior in 1976, Congress specifically called for “maximum protection” of the Utukok River, the Teshekpuk Lake area, and other lands with significant subsistence, recreational, fish and wildlife, or historical or scenic value.
+The National Petroleum Reserve is the nation’s largest block of public land encompassing over 22 million acres in northern Alaska.
+The name is slightly deceptive – much of the reserve is protected from oil and gas development because of its significant environmental value, with Congress requiring “maximum protections” for the Utukok River, the Teshekpuk Lake area, and other lands with significant subsistence, recreational, fish and wildlife, or historical or scenic value.

 Over the years, approximately half of the reserve has been designated as available for oil and gas leasing.
 The remaining lands, most recently around 11 million acres, have remained protected from such activities.
 In particular, the Teshekpuk Lake area on Alaska’s north slope is one of the most important wetlands in the arctic – supporting tens of thousands of geese, the Teshekpuk Lake caribou herd, and other wildlife.
 Millions of acres in the southwestern portion of the reserve also provide important calving locations and migration routes for caribou herds.